gliese876b/fairness_in_ssd/README.md

-# ✨ Fairness in SSD: Consolidated MARL Environment Setup
+# Fairness over Equality

 This repository contains the primary code for "Fairness over Equality: Correcting Social Incentives in Asymmetric Sequential Social Dilemmas" and uses Git Submodules to manage key external dependencies: `meltingpot` and `BenchMARL`.

+The repository introduces modified versions of environments from [`meltingpot`](https://github.com/google-deepmind/meltingpot) and utilizes Independent DQN implementation from [`BenchMARL`](https://github.com/facebookresearch/BenchMARL).

-## ⚙️ Prerequisites
+## Prerequisites

 This installation guide relies on **Conda** for managing the Python environment.
 Please ensure Conda is installed on your system.

 ---

-## 💻 Installation Guide
+## Installation Guide

 ### Step 1: Clone the Main Repository and Submodules